 I’ve met Sarah Sutton in person at ‘Doctor Who’ conventions and she’s a genuinely friendly and kind person.
-Sarah has enjoyed reprising her role Nyssa in more ‘Doctor Who’ stories through Big Finish audio.
+Sarah has enjoyed reprising her role as Nyssa in more ‘Doctor Who’ stories through the Big Finish audios.
 Nyssa has become a well-developed character in the audios compared to the TV series.

 My favourite Fifth Doctor villain

-The recurring enemy of the Fifth Doctor of ‘Doctor Who’ on TV was Anthony Ainley as the Master.
-Anthony’s version of the Master is my favourite and the first one I saw in ‘Doctor Who’.
+The recurring enemy of the Fifth Doctor in ‘Doctor Who’ on TV was Anthony Ainley as the Master.
+Anthony’s version of the Master is my favourite and was the first one I saw in ‘Doctor Who’.

 The first time I saw Anthony as the Master was in ‘The Five Doctors’.
-I was intrigued by this renegade Time Lord and how he came to be an enemy of the Doctor.
-I like Anthony’s elegant evil throughout his performance as the Master, and it was before I saw Roger Delgado and John Simm as the Master.
+I was intrigued by this renegade Time Lord and how he became an enemy of the Doctor.
+I enjoy Anthony’s elegant evil throughout his performances as the Master and this was before I saw Roger Delgado and John Simm as the Master.

-The stories I like Anthony Ainley as the Master include ‘The Keeper of Traken’; ‘Logopolis’ and ‘Castrovalva’.
+The stories I like with Anthony Ainley as the Master include ‘The Keeper of Traken’; ‘Logopolis’ and ‘Castrovalva’.
 I also liked the Master appearing in ‘Time-Flight’ and ‘Planet of Fire’ and enjoyed him facing the Seventh Doctor in ‘Survival’.
-Anthony clearly enjoyed relishing playing the Master on TV.
+Anthony clearly enjoyed and relished playing the Master on TV.

 ‘The Five(ish) Doctors Reboot’

-One of the things I love about the 50th anniversary of ‘Doctor Who’ was Peter Davison’s celebratory half-hour spoof called ‘The Five(ish) Doctors Reboot’.
+One of the things I love about the 50th anniversary of ‘Doctor Who’ was Peter Davison’s celebratory half-hour special called ‘The Five(ish) Doctors Reboot’.
 This really made the 50th anniversary for me.

 After missing the classic Doctors appearing in ‘The Day of the Doctor’ (apart from Tom Baker of course), I was pleased to hear announced during the BBC Three After Live Party that Peter Davison’s ‘Five(ish) Doctors’ special would be shown on the BBC Red Button channel.
 I couldn’t wait to see it.

 The things I love about ‘The Five(ish) Doctors’ include the ‘Androzani’-styled dream sequence with Steven Moffat featuring the classic companions (including Sarah Sutton, my favourite).
-I also loved the in-jokes made by Peter; Colin and Sylvester as well as David Tennant and Matt Smith appearing.
+I also loved the in-jokes made by Peter, Colin and Sylvester as well as David Tennant and Matt Smith appearing in it.

 Meeting the stars of the Fifth Doctor era

-I’m extremely lucky to have met all the regular stars of the Fifth Doctor era of ‘Doctor Who’ at conventions.
-I’ve met Sarah Sutton; Janet Fielding; Matthew Waterhouse; Mark Strickson; Nicola Bryant and of course Peter Davison.
+I’m extremely lucky to have met all of the regular stars of the Fifth Doctor era of ‘Doctor Who’ at conventions.
+I’ve met Sarah Sutton, Janet Fielding, Matthew Waterhouse, Mark Strickson, Nicola Bryant and of course Peter Davison.
 I’d never have believed that I would be meeting these people.

 Sarah Sutton is truly my favourite person to meet at ‘Doctor Who’ conventions.
 I’ve enjoyed chatting to her during signings; seeing her on panels and at photo shoots and have become very good friends with her.
 She likes seeing me and truly appreciates my support of her as Nyssa in ‘Doctor Who’.